jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 We have presented here the idea of **formal verification**, a technique to verify the absence of bugs in a program by reasoning from **first principles**.
 We have illustrated this idea for a simple Python example, showing how we can verify that a function computing the maximum of a list is correct **for all possible lists of integers**.

 We will continue with more blog posts explaining what we can do with formal verification and why it matters.
-Feel free to share this post and tell us what subjects you would like to see covered!
+Feel free to share this post and to tell us what subjects you want to see covered!